 How Do I Receive the Certificate?

-- Students must file a Diploma Request Form on MySlice (and update their addresses).
-Filing on MySlice activates the certification process.
+- Law and graduate students must file a diploma request form on MySlice (and update their addresses).
+Filing on MySlice activates the certification process and awarding of a degree.

 - You will be reminded by SPL in February/March of your final year to complete the Diploma Request Form and to submit a Final Program of Study Form.